-You can buy some of this equipment from pharmacies, medical suppliers, hardware stores and from us!.
+You can buy some of this equipment from pharmacies, medical suppliers, and hardware stores.
 Some items can be made by a home handyperson.

 If your equipment needs to be installed, you'll need to make sure it's done properly - as equipment like grab rails and bath seats can be dangerous if they're not properly installed.
 A competent home handyperson and some tradies can do the job - or chat to your local council to see if they can arrange installation.